AAQ14/ecoFacilities/README.md

 * https://cssgenerator.org/box-shadow-css-generator.html

 ## Conclusion
 I enjoyed building this website especially the CRUD functionalities and also the like functionality.
-Also, during this project I learned new things like how to impoer packages, as well as creating different models which interact witch I can connect them by a reference to each other.
+Moreover, during this project I learned new things like how to impoer packages, as well as creating different models which interact witch I can connect them by a reference to each other.